fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 Since the IMAP protocol is meant to synchronize two ways, deleting a message from the device would result in fetching the message again when synchronizing again.

-However, FairEmail supports hiding messages, either via the three-dots menu in the action bar just above the message text or by multiple selecting messages in the message list.
+However, FullEmail supports hiding messages, either via the three-dots menu in the action bar just above the message text or by multiple selecting messages in the message list.
 Basically this is the same as "leave on server" of the POP3 protocol